masa16/holiday_japan/README.md

     Masahiro TANAKA

 ## Copyright:
-    (C) Copyright 2003-2007 by Masahiro TANAKA
+    (C) Copyright 2003-2013 by Masahiro TANAKA
-    This program is free software.
+    This program is free software under MIT license.
-    see LICENSE.txt.
+    See LICENSE.txt.
     NO WARRANTY.

 ## Version: